johntiger1/vaal_querying/notes.md

 # May 2

+Reframe and re-pitch towards BATCH right now uncertainty is the home court, since it gets currently uncertain (up to the datapoint!)
+That is, we should ask the model for 10 datapoints!

+The most logical extension is to make the output layer be 10* the # of output classes, then reshape.

+First though,we NEED the visualization of probabilities over time.

+We have unbounded compute on the BACK end!

 In particular what is the influence of a single datapoint?
 Instead, we should establish graphs showing the results of adding more datapoints, and the effect on training loss.